smithy-lang/smithy/docs/source/spec/core/selectors.rst

 The ``:test`` function is used to test if a shape is matched by any of the provided predicate selectors.
-The ``:test`` function stops testing predicates and yields the current shape as soon as the first predicates in its argument list yields a shape.
+The ``:test`` function stops testing predicates and yields the current shape as soon as the first predicate yields a shape.

 The following selector is used to match all list shapes that target a string: